 In the event that your dog does get sick, it’s important to already have a relationship established with a vet so you know exactly where to take him.

 Your new doggie is bound to get into trouble but you can help minimize it by puppy proofing your home.
 That means getting down on your hands and knees and checking out all the hazards that will be at his level.

 You may need to remove breakable objects or put gates up by the stairs.

 If you have children you’ll need to talk to them about the new pup, not to overwhelm him his first few days in the house.
 You may also need to move any of their toys, especially those with small pieces, to another space.

 It’s never too early to start training.
 First, you’ll need to decide how you’re going to do it.
 Do you plan on using a clicker and then rewarding with treats?

 If so, you’ll need to make sure that everyone in the house is on board with the plan and ready to implement it.
 You’ll also need to have the clicker and treats ready to go.

-If you don’t take the time to train your dog than your Great Dane may destroy your house.
+If you don’t take the time to train your Great Dane than the likelihood of issues increases exponentially.
 But if you’re consistent and have the patience and understanding to guide your new puppy through this difficult and exciting time then you’ll end up with a sweet, well behaved, gentle giant.